 The Players Championship was born in 1974 (Jack Nicklaus won the first one), when it was known as the Tournament Players Championship, around the time the PGA Tour was breaking away from the PGA of America.

-So when the PGA Tour was formed as a separate organization, and the PGA Tour started its own tournament - The Players Championship - it was only natural for touring pros to consider it an event of great importance.
+And when the PGA Tour was formed as a separate organization from the PGA of America, the PGA Tour started its own tournament - The Players Championship.
+It was only natural for touring pros to consider it an event of great importance.
 And with golf's other governing bodies (plus Augusta) staging their own majors, the PGA Tour wants one, too.